-Required.
-Math.
-2, 4, 6; Theoretical and Applied Mechanics 1.
+Required: Math.
+2, 4, 6; Mechanical Engineering 1, 2, 4.

 7. THERMODYNAMICS.-The fundamental principles underlying the transformation of heat into work, more especially as exemplified in the steam engine, are carefully studied.
 Considerable attention is paid to the solution of numerous examples, such as will arise in steam, air, or gas engineering.
 Drill is given in the rapid and accurate use of standard steam tables.
-Fall term, full study.
+Full term, full study.
 Professor BRECKENRIDGE.

-Required : Math.
+Required: Math.
 7, 8, 9; Theoretical and Applied Mechanics 1; Physics 1, 3.

 8. MECHANICS OF MACHINERY.-This is a study of the theoretical principles involved in the construction of such machinery as comes under the head of hoisting apparatus, pumping engines, air compressors, fans, blowers, machinery for transmitting power, locomotives, pile drivers.
-Winter and spring terms, full study.
+Winter term, three-fifths study, and spring term, full study.
 Professor BRECKENRIDGE.

-Required: Math.
-7, 8, 9; Theoretical and Applied Mechanics 1, 2, 3; Mechanical Engineering 5, 6, 7, 11.
+Required: Theoretical and Applied Mechanics 1, 2, 3; Mechanical Engineering 5, 7, 14, 15.

-9. MACHINE DESIGN.-This work follows the design of a high-speed steam engine, and comes under two heads.
+9. ADVANCED DESIGNING.-This work follows the design of a highspeed steam engine, and comes under two heads

-Advanced Design: Under this head the work begins with simple machines and extends to more difficult designs as the student progresses.
+Advanced Design: Under this head the work begins with simplemachines and extends to more difficult designs as the student progresses.
 The design of attachments to existing machines, or the complete design of some machine that can be built in the shops, is often a part of this work.
 Such designs as hoists, pumps, drills, lathes, shapers, water motors, etc., are undertaken, and the student gains the same information that he would in commercial offices for this kind of work.

 Original Design: In this work the student's previous training in designing is combined with his inventive ability, and often valuable and ingenious work is done.
 The machines are to be designed for accomplishing a certain prescribed work.
-Often but a single piece is handed the student, and a machine is required to produce a given number of these pieces per hour.
+Often but a single piece is handed the student, and a machine is required which will produce a given number of these pieces per hour.

 A large amount of study of existing machines is required.
-The student is taught to consult the standard works on designing, such as Unwin, Reuleaux, Klein, Marks, Richards, and to use such pocket books as Kent, Nystrom, Haswell, Taschenbuch der Hütte, etc. Winter and spring terms, full study.
-Assistant Professor VANDERVOORT and Professor BRECKENRIDGE.
+The student is taught to consult the standard works on designing, such as Unwin, Reuleaux, Klein, Marks, Richards, and to use such books as Kent, Nystrom, Haswell, Taschenbuch der Hütte, etc. Winter and spring terms, full study.
+Assistant Professor VANDERVOORT and Professor BRECKENBRIDGE.

-Required: Math.
-7, 8, 9; Theoretical and Applied Mechanics 1, 2, 3; Mechanical Engineering 1 to 8, and 11.
+Required: Theoretical and Applied Mechanics; 1, 2, 3; Mechanical Engineering 1 to 8, and 14.

-10. ESTIMATES.-Calculations and estimates are made as to the cost of machinery, power, plants, boilers, chimneys, systems of piping, engines and their foundations, different methods of power transmission.
+10. ESTIMATES, SPECIFICATIONS, AND SUPERINTENDENCE.-Calculations and estimates are made as to the cost of machinery, power plants, boilers, chimneys, systems of piping, engines and their foundations, different methods of power transmission.

 Also forms of contracts and specifications are studied.
 Spring term, full study.
 Assistant Professor VANDERVOORT.

-Required: Math.
-7, 8, 9: Theoretical and Applied Mechanics 1, 2, 3; Mechanical Engineering 1 to 6, 9, 11, 12.
+Required: Theoretical and Applied Mechanics 1, 2, 3; Mechanical Engineering 1 to 6, 9, 11, 12.